 5. Increasing the Tax Base

 When local residents shop at small businesses within their communities, their tax dollars stay within the local economy, helping to improve their community as a result.
-Likewise, local small businesses tend to buy locally as well, pumping more of their profits back into the community than their chain store counterparts, helping with economic development.
+Likewise, local small businesses tend to buy locally as well, pumping more of the profits from their economic activity back into the community than their chain store counterparts, helping with economic development.